MacareuxDigital/md_visibility_attribute/README.md

-# md_visibility_attribute
+# A Concrete CMS Package: Macareux Visibility Control Attribute

-A Concrete CMS Package: Macareux Visibility Control Attribute
+Add an attribute type to control visibility of pages.